 Linic Plastic Ltd design and make DIY tools, fixings and a huge variety of other injection moulded products.
 Own brand or branded; off-the-shelf or bespoke.
 This moulding company have been making their products for over 30 years in Leicestershire, England and because they manufacture in the UK they state that their delivery times and quality are great and their prices very competitive.
 They make building tools (such as plastering hawks), car windscreen ice scrapers, craft and hobby items (such as work holders and door wedges), cramps, decorating tools (such as scrapers), gardening tools (such as hand trowels and forks), saws and hack saws, knives (of the Stanley knife sort), mitres, tiling tools, wall plugs (rawlplugs), jewellery tools, model building tools, and woodworking tools (including hand drills, oilstone boxes, bradawls, callipers, etc).
 Linic tools are easily available on eBay, (including in the Proops Brothers ltd eBay store; they are owned by Linic), and at Amazon (again including in the Proops Brothers Ltd store).
 Proops Brothers Ltd is is the retail arm of Linic Plastics Leicestershire, supplying a vast range of tools for craft & hobby, DIY, model making, jewellery, metal and wood working.
 Linic Plastics Ltd, is based on the same site and manufactures many of the tools that they sell.
 Some of the items they sell are foreign made.
 British made items are labelled as such.
 There’s a short article about Linic on the British Family website.
 Their range includes British made decorating tools such as wallpaper cutters, paint guards, straight edges, wallpaper smoothers, paint stirring paddles, window scrapers, wall paper cutting scissors and so on – http://www.linic.co.uk – http://www.proopsbrothers.com

 Cooper Tire & Rubber Company (who also own former British tyre company Avon Tyres since 1997) have a tyre factory (the former Avon Tyres factory) in Melksham.
 The former American company Cooper Tires was taken over by Indian firm Apollo Tyres in 2013.
 They produce motor vehicle tyres.
 French company Michelin also produce motor vehicle tyres in the UK.
 Michelin closed their bicycle tyre factory (the last one left in the UK) in Stoke-on-Trent in the 1980s.
 Michelin manufacture bus and tractor tyres in their Ballymena factory, car tyres in their Dundee factory, and retread truck tyres in their Stoke-on-Trent factory.
+In November 2018 French tyre maker Michelin announced it is closing its Dundee factory, which specialises in smaller tyres for cars, with the loss of 845 jobs.
+Production came to a halt at Michelin Ballymena in Northern Ireland, following Michelin’s announced closure of the factory’s in April 2018.
 American company Goodyear Dunlop (EMEA) currently retread tyres in their Wolverhampton factory but announced in June 2015 that the factory is to close.